rankingdigitalrights/index2018/app/_companies/samsung.md

 key_findings:
   - Samsung disclosed less than most internet and mobile ecosystem companies about policies affecting users’ freedom of expression and privacy.
-  - The company lacked transparency on how it polices content in its app store and about government demands for user data.
+  - The company lacked transparency on how it polices content in its app store and about how it handles government demands for user data.
   - The company improved its disclosure of options users have to control how their information is used for targeted advertising, but still lacked transparency about its handling of user information in key areas.